learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 Enough chit-chat, let's write some HTML!

-In your terminal, type `httpserver` to start up a temporary web server, and use the IP provided to open up `index.html` (alternatively, if you're not using the in-browser IDE, you can use `open index.html` in the folder you're working on to open up a copy of the file in your browser).
+First, we need a way to view the results of our HTML in a browser.
+If you're working on your own machine, run `open index.html` from the terminal in the directory you're working in to open up a copy of the file in your browser.
+(If you are working in the in-browser IDE, type `httpserver` from the console to start up a temporary web server, and use the IP provided to view `index.html`).

 Just to speed things up a bit, paste the following code into `index.html`: